-I believe I can bring a positive, pragmatic approach to the Board, I have vast knowledge of the Maniototo and its community and have a passion to improve local services and infrastructure.
+I have been on the community board for two terms, the last as the Chair.
+I believe I bring a positive, pragmatic approach to the Board; and have vast knowledge of the Maniototo community, and passion to improve local services and infrastructure.

 Mobile: 021 224 2320

-I am a 49 year old fourth generation farmer from White Sow Valley in the Maniototo.
-My wife Lorraine and I have three school aged children.
-With my parents we are the owner operators of The Wedderburn Cottages, providing accommodation to users of the Central Otago Rail Trail.
+I am a fourth generation farmer from White Sow Valley in the Maniototo.
+My wife Lorraine and I have three children.
+With my parents we are the owner-operators of The Wedderburn Cottages, providing accommodation to users of the Otago Central Rail Trail.

-I bring skills to the Council, that have been developed through our successful businesses and from six years on the Maniototo Community Board.
-My strong sporting involvement, as committee member of a variety of clubs and a rail trail operator has given me a sound understanding of the recreational requirements of the region.
+I bring skills to Council that have been developed through our successful businesses and from three terms on the Maniototo Community Board.
+My strong sporting involvement, as committe member of a variety of clubs and a rail trail operator has given me a sound understandign of the recreational requirements of the region.

 Throughout my life I have been involved in a wide range of activities and projects.
-I relish the challenges that local body politics offer and look forward to continuing to positively channel my determination and energy for the benefit of Central Otago.
-I feel it is time that my generation steps ups and becomes more involved in shaping the future of our region.
+I relish the challenges that local body politics offer and look forward to continuing to positively channel my determination and energy for the benefits of Central Otago.

 Mobile: 027 276 7022